kissmetrics/km-support/_posts/2012-10-19-importing-data.md

 ## Methods

-Our [Integrations][integrations] will have a list of the different 3rd-party services we can directly integrate with.
-Additionally, for data on your own servers, we have these methods available:
+1. We may have [integrated][integrations] with your software platforms.
+Enable us to receive data from them.

-1. [MySQL integration][mysql]
+2. [MySQL integration][mysql] - connect to your MySQL database.
-2. [CSV import][csv], either a one-time upload or a recurring import
+3. [CSV import][csv], either a one-time upload or a recurring import.
-3. Script the import by using a server-side library to facilitate the import.
+4. Script the import by using a server-side library to facilitate the import.

 This page will go over the third option, scripting the import using a server-side API.